dorneanu/roam/content/books/exercised.md

 ### 15 {#15}

 > Exercise is big business.
 Walking, jogging, and many other forms of exercise are
-> inherently free, but giant multinational companies entice us to spend lots of
+> inherently free, but giant **multinational companies entice us to spend lots of
 > money to work out in special clothes, with special equipment, and in special
-> places like fitness clubs.
+> places like fitness clubs**.
 We also pay money to watch other people exercise, and
 > a handful of us even pay for the privilege of suffering through marathons,
 > ultramarathons, triathlons, and other extreme, grueling, or potentially
 > dangerous sporting events.